Tuesday, October 28, 2025

 Mr. Mori grinned wryly and waited a moment, but no one asked what Harvey meant by apocalyptic.

 There were fourteen of us spread between the lab tables at the front of the room in two rows of three tables that could each seat four.
 Ordinary desks where we could study on our own were in the back of the room.
-Everything about the lab was new.
+Everything about the lab was practically new.

 "Guys.
 I'm glad there's some enthusiasm here.
 But we're technically one warm body short of making the class, so I'm probably going to go with the board recommendation.
 Don't want to give them a reason to cancel the class."